 Note, that this is somewhat different than the question of what felonies will deny a passport as the destination country can determine whether to accept the validity of a U.S. passport or further investigate an individual’s criminal record.
 Some felonies which may lead a foreign country to deny a U.S. passport or require further proof of good character are likely to include:13

-Find out how to check if you have a felony for free to stay informed and prepared.
+Find out how to conduct a free check to see if you have a felony to stay informed and prepared.

 Can a Felon on Parole Get a Passport?